 Key stage 4

-Students in Year 11 will be the first cohort to sit the new AQA GCSE English Language and English Literature specifications.
-The GCSE English course has been designed to include the study of a range of prose and drama extracts in order to consolidate analytical and evaluative reading skills, one Shakespeare play, one pre-19th Century Prose novel, an anthology of modern poetry and one modern play.
+Students in Year 10 and 11 follow the AQA GCSE English Language and English Literature specifications.
+The GCSE English courses have been designed to include the study of a range of prose and drama extracts in order to consolidate analytical and evaluative reading skills: one Shakespeare play, one pre-19th Century Prose novel, an anthology of modern poetry and one modern play.
 The course also involves the teaching of a plethora of writing skills in order to create confident, accurate and imaginative writers.
 Each KS4 class receives nine one hour lessons over a fortnight.

 English is assessed solely through examinations which will take place at the end of Year 11; there is no coursework element.

 Trips take place to local theatres to support the understanding and appreciation of texts and to also expand students’ cultural appreciation of plays in context.
-In addition to this, travelling theatre groups are welcomed into our own Image Theatre to perform and run workshops as well as visiting poets.
-Students, staff and parents alike benefit from this.
-Parents have found these performances particularly helpful as they are then able to support their child’s learning at home.
+In addition to this, travelling theatre groups and visiting poets are welcomed into our school to perform and run workshops.